andy-guttridge/tribehub_react/README.md

 Used for the various cancel/confirm modal dialogs which are displayed when the user requests to perform a destructive action.
 Props it accepts include `heading` for the modal title; `body` for the modal body text; `cancelHandler` for handler function for the cancel button; and `confirmHandler` for a handler function for the confirm button.

 #### `NotificationItem.js`
 Used to render multiple instances of notifications in the notification menu.
-Props include `notification` for the notification details from the REST API; `notificationsChanged` and `setNotificationsChanged` which are used to toggle a boolean value to communicate to the parent component that the state of the notification has changed, for example if the user accepts or declines an event directly from the notification; `handleDeleteButton` for a handler function for the user deleting the notification and `notificationId` which is used to generate unique HTML `id` attributes for the buttons in the component and to communicate which notification has been deleted to the delete handler.
+Props include `notification` for the notification details from the REST API; `notificationsChanged` and `setNotificationsChanged` which are used to toggle a boolean value to communicate to the parent component that the state of the notification has changed; `handleDeleteButton` for a handler function for the user deleting the notification and `notificationId` which is used to generate unique HTML `id` attributes for the buttons in the component and to communicate which notification has been deleted to the delete handler.

 #### `Spinner.js`
 Used to render the loading spinner utilised throughout the app.
-It accepts a `small` prop which a parent component can use to request the spinner is rendered in small size.
+It accepts a `small` prop which a parent component can use to request a smaller spinner.

 #### `Account.js`
 Used for the main Account page in the mobile view, and also for the Account section in single page mode.
 It uses the `useSinglePage` custom hook to determine which CSS styles to use.